abroroo/til/Recoil/How Selectors work.md

 - __Dependency Tracking__:

     Recoil automatically tracks dependencies between atoms and selectors.
 If a selector depends on an atom, Recoil will ensure that the selector is re-evaluated whenever the atom's value changes.
-This ensures that derived state stays in sync with the underlying atoms.
+This way, everything stays in sync.

 - __Immutability__: